google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 # Types of Activation Functions

 <!--
+There are many different types of activation functions, and which function you choose depends on your use case.

 Let's take a look at some of the more commonly seen activation functions.

 [Resource](https://en.wikipedia.org/wiki/Activation_function#Comparison_of_activation_functions)